openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/Preferences.md

 ## Pump settings

-The options here will vary depending on which pump driver you have selected in [Config Builder](#Config-Builder-pump).
+The options here will vary depending on which pump driver you have selected in [Config Builder > Pump](#Config-Builder-pump).
 Pair and set your pump up according to the [pump related instructions](../Getting-Started/CompatiblePumps.md).

 ## Tidepool